Mikhail-Vaganov/FS_HTTP_API/README.md

 The basic fields are:
 - **size** - the user-friendly size of the file;
 - **bytes** - size of the files in bytes;
-- **modified** -  the file modifyed date;
+- **modified** -  the file modified date;
 - **path** - the path to the file resource;
 - **name** - the name of the requested file;
 - **extension** - the extension of the requested file;
 - **mimetype** - MIME type of the file's content

-Additional fields for imapges are:
+Additional fields for images are:
 - **height** - the height of the requested image
 - **width** - the width of the requested image

 ## Exception messages
-If there is an exception, the approptiate HTTP code will be set up in HTTP response.
+If there is an exception, the appropriate HTTP code will be set up in HTTP response.
 The body of such response will contain serialized exception, e.g. in response to the reading metadata of a non-existent file:
 ```
 HTTP/1.1 404 Not Found